Browse the map to explore northern Värmland, Sälenfjällen and Trysilfjellet.

-• Download an app which shows hiking trails and gravel roads:
+- Download an app that shows hiking trails and gravel roads:

 Sweden: Min Karta (Lantmäteriet) and Naturkartan (Outdoormap AB)

-• Tourist season is short, from the end of June (midsummer) till the end of August.
-In the low season many open-air museums (hembygdsgård) and restaurants may be closed.
+- Tourist season is short, from the end of June (midsummer) till the end of August.
+In the low season many open-air museums and restaurants may be closed.

-I am sure there is more to discover.
-This map will be continuously updated.
-Do you have a question, or a tip for a hike or interesting location?
+Do you have a question, or a tip for an interesting hike or location?
 Let me know!

 About northern Värmland and surroundings

-History lives on in the summer meadows (säter), the Finnish forest (Finnskogen) and open-air museums (hembygdsgård).
+The more you know, the more you will see.
+History lives on in the summer pastures (säter/seter/fäbod), the Finnish forest (Finnskogen) and open-air museums (hembygdsgård).
 In the Middle Ages, pilgrims walked from church to church through the river valley.
+World War II fortifications (skans) are hidden from view in strategical locations.
 Traces of people who once lived and worked in the forest are everywhere.
-A pile of stones (stenröse) where there used to be agricultural land, moose catch pits (fångstgropar) and pits to produce coal for iron production (kolningsgropar), remains of wooden houses (timmerhus).
-The more you know, the more you will see.
+A pile of stones where there used to be agricultural land (stenröse), moose catch pits (fångstgropar) and pits to produce coal for iron production (kolningsgropar), remains of crofts (torp) and forest worker cottages.

-Hike the trails // admire the view // experience the cultural history // learn about the industrial heritage
+// hike the trails // admire the views // feel the history //

 North Värmland (Sweden): Ambjörby, Bograngen, Ekshärad, Höljes, Mattila, Klarälvdalen, Lekvattnet, Långberget, Stöllet, Sysslebäck, Torsby, Östmark